 - How does the application handle a transaction during a power failure?

-- What the expected process when the app needs to recover data directly affected by a failed connection?
+- What is the expected process when the app needs to recover data directly affected by a failed connection?

 9. Regression testing test cases